domanteli0/kursinis-vrp/main.typ

   delivered to interchangeable destinations from a common depot, but they have individual starting points and destinations.
 Therefore, the pickup and delivery constraint has multiple implications.
-On the one hand, the order in which a person is picked up and dropped o by a vehicle must be in the correct order.
+On the one hand, the order in which a person is picked up and dropped off by a vehicle must be in the correct order.
 In addition, the delivery must be performed by the same vehicle as the pickups]
 - VRPTW - #angl_[VRP with Time Windows].
 - CVRPPD - #angl_[CVRP Pickup and Delivery].